neos/neos-development-collection/TYPO3.Neos/Documentation/GettingStarted/Installation.rst

    fix what needs to be fixed.
 Then just reload the page, until all requirements are met.

 #.
 The login screen will tell you the location of a file with a generated password.
 Keep that password
    in some secure place, the generated file will be removed upon login!
+It is possible to have a new password rendered if you lost it, so don't worry too much.

 	.. figure:: Images/Setup-Step-1.png
 		:alt: TYPO3 Neos login page
 		:class: screenshot-fullsize